ricardobg/DigitalPedalBoard/README.md

-##What do I need to know ?
+##What do I need to know?

-If you just wanna play some musics and don't want to create your own effects or personalize your program you can just follow the installing steps and get started !
+If you just wanna play some musics and don't want to create your own effects or personalize your program you can just follow the installing steps and get started!

 But if you want to create your own effects and make your physical pedalboard, you'll need to learn (if you don't know it already):